Happily Married (TV series)

-Plot
+Premise

 Set in Quebec City in the 1970s, the series centres on the Delisles and the Paquettes, two married couples in suburban Sainte-Foy who deal with problems in their marriages by embarking on a crime spree while their children are away at summer camp.
+The first season takes place in 1974, the second in 1975, and the third in 1976.